-Lipedema is characterized by increased adipose tissue in the limbs, and the adipose tissue may present as painful to the patient.
+Lipedema physicians characterize lipedema as an increase of adipose tissue in the limbs, which may present as painful to the patient.
 There is a very wide differentiation in feature presentation.
 The pain may be constant, may come and go, or only occur when the adipose tissue is pressed on.
 It may be very mild or severe.
 The mechanism of pain sensation is not understood at this time.

 Most of this patient group is prone to some amount of swelling (non-pitting edema).